 Today, ICANN’s Board makes final decisions on strategy, operations plans and budgets.
 While ICANN consults the community in developing strategic/business plans, there is no mechanism defined in the bylaws which requires ICANN to develop such plans in a way that includes a community feedback process.
 Even if feedback was unanimous, the Board could still opt to ignore it today.

-This new power would give the community the ability to consider strategic & operating plans and budgets after they are adopted by the Board (but before they come into effect) and reject them - generally, based on perceived inconsistency with the purpose, mission and role set out in ICANN’s articles/bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
+This new power would give the community the ability to consider strategic & operating plans and budgets after they are approved by the Board (but before they come into effect) and reject them - generally, based on perceived inconsistency with the purpose, mission and role set out in ICANN’s articles/bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.

 Time would be included in planning and budgeting processes for the community to consider adopted plans and decide whether to reject (timeframe to be determined).
 These processes would also need to set out the required level of detail for such documents.